juxor/afaq/markdown/secG3.md

 the equity in its distribution, that would result."_ [John Beverley Robinson, **The Individualist Anarchists**, p.
 144] Thus Tucker:

-> _ "A is a farmer owning a farm.
+> _"A is a farmer owning a farm.
 He mortgages his farm to a bank for $1,000, giving the bank a mortgage note for that sum and receiving in exchange the bank's notes for the same sum, which are secured by the mortgage.
-With the bank-notes A buys farming tools of B. The next day B uses the notes to buy of C the materials used in the manufacture of tools.
+With the bank-notes A buys farming tools off B. The next day B uses the notes to buy off C the materials used in the manufacture of tools.
 The day after, C in turn pays them to D in exchange for something he needs.
 At the end of a year, after a constant succession of exchanges, the notes are in the hands of Z, a dealer in farm produce.
 He pays them to A, who gives in return $1,000 worth of farm